 FUNCTION: Read GDEMv3 climatology, horizontally interpolate it onto the high resolution MPIPOM-TC grid, incorporate the bathymetry and a land/sea mask, assimilate the GFS SST, and prepare the ICs for MPIPOM-TC.
 This executable was operational for the Central and Western Pacific basins and the North Indian Ocean in 2016.
-Starting with the 2017 operational HWRF, the Western Pacific basin and North Indian Ocean use HYCOM, which is not supported in HWRFv3.9a.
-This executable may still be used worldwide.
+Starting with the 2017 operational HWRF, the Western Pacific basin and North Indian Ocean use HYCOM.
+Beginning with the 2018 operational HWRF, the South Pacific basin and South Indian Ocean also use HYCOM.
+Note HYCOM is not supported in HWRFv4.0a This executable may still be used worldwide.